skule/skule.ca/academics/GPA_Requirements.md

     </tr>
     <tr style="vertical-align:top">
         <td> <b> EngSci </b> </td>
         <td>You must withdraw from the program.
-You may apply again next year for a different engineering program</td>
+You may apply again next year for a different engineering program.
+Upon Readmission you will be placed on repeat probation</td>
         <td colspan="2"> You are placed on probation and required to transfer to a different program.
 You can either: <br>
             i.
 Enroll in the T-Program and retake courses with marks less than 60%.
             <br> <em> OR </em> <br>
             ii.
 Withdraw from the Faculty with the right to return to a subsequent fall semester in a non-EngSci program with space. </td>
         <td> You are NOT placed on probation but must either: <br>
             i.
-Conditionally transfer to another Engineering program of choice
+Conditionally transfer to another Engineering program of choice <a href="#footnote-3">[3]</a>
             <br> <em> OR </em> <br>
             ii.
 Transfer to another Engineering program with space </td>
         <td> Doing good 🙂 You have a clear academic record </td>